david-rx/whale-speech-detection/README.md

 Hypothesis is to use the YOHO algorithm https://www.mdpi.com/2076-3417/12/7/3293 to classify audio segments with presence of whale call types.

-The first audio features will be will be MFCC and will be processed by a CNN or ViT.
+The first audio features will be will be mel-spectrogram and will be processed by a CNN or ViT.

-After the prototype, the plan will be to train a self-supervised model based on HuBERT on the larger dataset of unlabeled audio.
+After the prototype, the plan will be to train a self-supervised model based on https://ai.facebook.com/research/publications/conformer-based-self-supervised-learning-for-non-speech-audio-tasks/ or HuBERT on the larger dataset of unlabeled audio.
+This will become the base of the supervised training and hopefully serve as a foundation model

 ## Tasks

 ### TO DO:
 CNN setup (in progress)

 ViT setup

 HuBERT modification (design needed)